metoppv/improver/doc/source/extended_documentation/calibration/calibration_data_ingestion.rst

 DataFrames of the forecasts and truths (observations) can be provided for use with Ensemble Model Output Statistics (EMOS).
 The format expected for the forecast and truths DataFrames is described below.
+The forecasts are ensemble site forecasts in percentile format at a set of observation sites.
+The truths are observations from observation sites.

 ****************************
 Forecast DataFrame